It’s a fact: Drinking too much alcohol can lead to liver cancer. There are more treatment options, if you are diagnosed early, so screening is key.

 (800) USC-CARE (800-872-2273)

-There is no cure for liver cancer, but it can be controlled if it is diagnosed early enough.
+There is no cure for liver cancer, but it can be treated, if it is diagnosed early enough.

-“The way you can get the upper hand on liver cancer is early diagnosis,” said Dr. Genyk.
-If you think you might be at risk, get screened.
+“The way you can get the upper hand on liver cancer is early diagnosis,” says Genyk.
+If you think you might be at risk, getting screened is recommended.

-Visit one of the specialists at the USC Norris Comprehensive Cancer Center at Keck Medicine of USC to learn more about screenings and if you are at risk.
-If you are in the Los Angeles area, make an appointment by calling (800) USC-CARE (800-872-2273) or visiting https://cancer.keckmedicine.org/request-an-appointment/.
+Visit one of the specialists at the USC Norris Comprehensive Cancer Center at Keck Medicine of USC to learn more about screenings and find out if you are at risk.
+If you are in the Los Angeles area, make an appointment, by calling (800) USC-CARE (800-872-2273) or visiting https://cancer.keckmedicine.org/request-an-appointment/.